aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 ## Executive Summary

 The Geo-Equity Index Dashboard represents a comprehensive interactive geospatial visualization platform that synthesizes environmental, health, and socioeconomic data into an accessible web-based interface.
 Built entirely in Python using the Dash framework and Plotly visualization library, the application enables users to explore neighborhood-level health risk scores while simultaneously viewing nearby EPA-designated hazardous sites.
-This document provides a non-technical overview of the visualization strategies, design innovations, and implementation challenges encountered during development.
+This document provides an overview of the visualization strategies, design innovations, and implementation challenges encountered during development.

 ---